Maximoff19/Maximoff19/README.md

 ---

 <p align="center">
-  Hecho con ❤️ y ☕ en Perú
+  Made with ❤️ and ☕ in Peru
 </p>